How to Help a Family Member with Addiction – 10 Essential Tips

 Substance abuse causes and is caused by dysfunction in the household.
 The best way to help a loved one stay sober is to heal the family dysfunction.

-Therapy is a great way for everyone in the household to process their feelings about addiction, how it impacted them, and make a plan for moving forward.
+Therapy is a great way for everyone in the household to process their feelings about addiction, how it impacted them, and make a treatment plan for moving forward.

 Individual & Group Therapy